andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 First I wanted to highlight the SaaS Developer Community.

 The community is run by Gwen Shapira, co-founder and CPO of Nile, and has a couple of thousand members.
-There is also a [video podcast series on YouTube](https://www.youtube.com/@saas-dev).
+Check out the [video podcast series on YouTube](https://www.youtube.com/@saas-dev).

 Check it out!